constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 * An Introduction to the Theory of Numbers (6th Ed.) by Hardy and Wright

     * KB&SBT mentions that the converse of theorem 28 is also true, which isn't clearly mentioned in the book

+         * Theorem 28 is phrased in terms of Farey sequences.
+Translating between the Stern-Brocot Tree and Farey sequences isn't entirely trivial, but there is a mental model that makes it straightforward.

+         * The Stern-Brocot version of Theorem 28 and it's converse is equivalent to the claim that SL(2,N) and the Stern-Brocot tree are isomorphic.

     * theorem 29 is more general that what I had known to be true after writing KB&SBT
+         * Theorem 29 can be generalized a bit: if a/b < c/d are boundary
+	   fractions of x/y with Stern-Brocot representation C, the mediant of a/b and CRL^i is always the (i+2)-th multiple of x/y for all nonnegative integers i, provable by elementary algebra and induction.
+Similarly, the mediant of CLR^i and c/d is always a multiple of x/y, as is the mediant of CLR^i and CRL^j.

+         * In terms of Ford Circles, the mediant of any two circles that touch opposite sides of a third circle is a multiple of that circle.

+         * Clearly these statements cover some cases not covered by the statement of Theorem 29.
+Conversely, I am reasonably confident these statements cover all cases covered by Theorem 29, which would imply that this statement is strictly a generalization.

+    * Sections 3.5 and 3.6 are readily rephrased in terms of 2⨯2 matrices and GL(2,Z)

     * I should prioritize this book in particular for deeper review

 * [Expository papers](https://kconrad.math.uconn.edu/blurbs/) on [SL(2,Z)](https://kconrad.math.uconn.edu/blurbs/grouptheory/SL\(2,Z\).pdf) by Keith Conrad

+* SL(2,R) by Serge Lang

 * Algebra: Chapter 0, by Paolo Aluffi